s-oram/Grace/Manual Files/Grace Manual.md

-# Lucidity Manual #
+# Grace Manual #

-* Last Updated 8th October 2014
+* Last Updated 25th October 2014
-* For Lucidity Version 1.0
+* For Grace Version 1.0

-# Welcome to Lucidity #
+# Welcome to Grace #

-Lucidity is a VST Plugin Sampler.
+Grace is a VST Plugin Sampler.
 It's ideal for playing melodic samples.
 Pianos, keys, strings etc. Creative producers and musicians will find a host of other uses as well.

-Lucidity's main goal is to make using original samples in your music as simple as possible.
+Grace's main goal is to make using original samples in your music as simple as possible.
 It wants to be the tool that will let you load a sample mid composition with minimal disruptions to your creative flow.
-I believe this is important as sampling is such an integral part of contemporary music.

-Thank you for purchasing Lucidity.
+Thank you for purchasing Grace.
 Your support allows me to continue working on it and other music tools.
-I hope you enjoy using Lucidity!
+I hope you enjoy using Grace!

-Yours Sincerely,<br>
+Yours Sincerely<br>
 Shannon Oram <br>
 One Small Clue <br>
 shannon@onesmallclue.com <br>

 ### Thank You ###

-A huge thanks to the early users and beta testers.
-Aside from finding lots of bugs and being patient with crashy, incomplete builds.
-They've provided lots of input that has helped refine Lucidity's functionality.
-Lucidity is a much better instrument for it.
+A huge thanks to everyone who's helped with Grace's development in one way or another. <br>

-Andy Brader<br>
+- Andy Brader<br>
-Damien Sutton<br>
+- Damien Sutton<br>
+- Yann SNK<br>
-Juanjo Cotado<br>
+- Juanjo Cotado<br>
-Chris Holmes<br>
+- Chris Holmes<br>
-Hugo Vinagre<br>
+- Hugo Vinagre<br>
-Lowkey<br>
+- Lowkey<br>
-Biasior Andrea<br>
+- Biasior Andrea<br>
-Goran Podrugovic (G-Roove)<br>
+- Goran Podrugovic (G-Roove)<br>
-Joseph<br>
+- Joseph<br>
-Tooshka<br>
+- Tooshka<br>

-Urs Heckmann for copy protection tips.<br>

-Andrew Simper and Vadim Zavalishin for sharing filter information.

-Everyone on Music-DSP email list and the KVR DSP and Plug-In Development forum.
+- Lilly<br>

 ### Trademark ###